jmpressjs/jmpress.js/README.md

 ## BROWSER SUPPORT

-jmpress.js currently uses CSS3 transform and transition as its engine.
-As of this writing only the latest Chrome, Safari and Firefox 10 supports this engine.
+jmpress.js attempts to use CSS3 transform and transition as its engine and then falls back to jQuery.animate().
+Here is the current browser support list:
-I think we should support all browsers.
-Which is the main reason I ported this to jQuery.

-The next step is to build a fallback engine for older browsers (this might mean Modernizr).
-So until then older browsers just get older styles.
-Eventually I would like to put a giant YES on each of the browser/devices below:

 * Chrome/Chromium: YES
 * Safari: YES
 * Firefox: YES
-* IE: PARTIAL
+* IE: MOSTLY
 * Opera: YES
-* iPad: YES (but could be better)
+* iPad: YES
-* iPhone/iPod: PARTIAL
+* iPhone/iPod: NO
 * Android: NO

 ## USAGE

-See DOCS on presentation for infos.
+See the [DOCS](http://shama.github.com/jmpress.js/#/docs-start) in the main presentation.

 ## CONTRIBUTING